A non-interacting Galactic black hole candidate in a binary system with a main-sequence star: Orbit Fitting

 \section{Orbit Fitting}

-Based on the \textit{Gaia} astrometry and our radial velocity measurements, the binary orbit of \bh\ can be determined astrometrically, spectroscopically, or using a combination of all of the available data.
+Based on the \textit{Gaia} astrometry and our radial velocity measurements, the binary orbit of \bh\ can be determined astrometrically, spectroscopically, or using a combination of both types of data.
 In order to test the consistency of the velocities with the \textit{Gaia} astrometric orbit, we consider each of these cases in turn.
-To fit the velocity data alone, we use \textit{The~Joker} \citep{Price-Whelan17}, which employs rejection sampling to produce posterior distributions from even relatively sparse RV-data sets.
-We use \texttt{orvara}, an open-source package written by \citet{Brandt2021}, to fit a Keplerian orbit to the radial velocity measurements and the astrometric data simultaneously.
+We fit Keplerian orbits to the RV data using the adaptation of the {\tt orvara} code \citep{Brandt2021AJ} presented in \cite{Lipartito+Bailey+Brandt+etal_2021}.

+In this section, we briefly discuss the Gaia orbital constraints and then present our orbital fits using only RVs.
+For joint astrometric+spectroscopic fits, we cannot use {\tt orvara} directly with \textit{Gaia} astrometry because the individual astrometric measurements are not given in DR3.
+We have only a set of best-fit parameters and a covariance matrix.
+As a result, we incorporate constraints from \textit{Gaia} by conditioning our RV fits on the \textit{Gaia} results.
+(An alternate approximate approach would be to determine the times that targets cross the \textit{Gaia} focal plane and use that as an estimate of the times of observation.)
+We discuss this approach and our results in Section \ref{s:joint}.